ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 ### Source to image

 The application uses Quarkus OpenShift extension to create yaml files for OpenShift and deploy the application using source to image capability of OpenShift.
-The following command will build the Vuejs UI, the quarkus app and then perform a source to image so the service will be deployed as pod inside OpenShift.
+The following command will build the `Vuejs` UI, the quarkus app and then perform a source to image so the service will be deployed as pod inside OpenShift.

 ```shell
 # You need to be connected to the OpenShift Cluster.
 ./mvnw clean package -Dui.deps -Dui.dev -Dquarkus.kubernetes.deploy=true -DskipTests
 ```

-The `-Dui.deps -Dui.dev` arguments are used to prepare and build the vue.js app from the `ui` folder.
+The `-Dui.deps -Dui.dev` arguments are used to prepare and build the `Vue.js` app from the `ui` folder.
 The packaging builds a runner jar and pushes it to the private image registry in OpenShift.

 Be sure to get the Order Microservice URL to access the user interface, using `oc get routes` on the project.